 criteria

-With the MACOR feasibility study, our team from Salzgitter Flachstahl and Salzgitter Mannesmann Forschung together with Fraunhofer institutes, examined whether the plans for CO2 reduction in our steel mill - in addition to technical and ecological requirements - also meet economic requirements.
-The feasibility of SALCOS® depends, among other things, on how the EEG levy will develop, for example.
-In addition, extensive calculations have already been carried out.
+A number of precautions are required to obtain green steel.
+With the MACOR feasibility study, our team from Salzgitter Flachstahl and Salzgitter Mannesmann Forschung, together with Fraunhofer Institutes, has examined whether the plans for climate-neutral steel production in our steelworks meet economic requirements as well as technical and ecological ones.
+The feasibility of SALCOS® depends, among other things, on how the EEG levy, for example, will develop.
+In addition, extensive calculations have already been carried out regarding the production of green steel.

 Responsibility for